 For people in higher tax brackets, an RRSP should be a priority, as it lowers their income for tax purposes.

-He initially invested in mutual funds, selecting a diverse array of sectors to minimize risk, says Baron.
-He then started making more targeted investments into sectors that were performing well.
-“As I became more educated, I shifted into other stocks that were able to provide a (good) return,” he says.
+Baron invested in mutual funds, selecting a diverse array of sectors to minimize risk, says Baron.
+He then added more targeted investments that were performing well.
+“As I became more educated, I shifted into other (areas) that were able to provide a (good) return,” he says.

 He now keeps a close eye on his RRSP, knowing that because he’s self-employed, his retirement portfolio must deliver.
-He relies on the advice of a financial advisor who, from time to time, provides investing guidance.
+He also relies on the advice of a financial advisor who provides financial and investing guidance.

 Max out contribution room